eficode-academy/devops-academy-handins-public/docker/docker-handin.md

 - Define two named volumes:
   - A volume named `wordpress`
   - A volume named `db`
-- Define three services: (in docker-compose a `service` represents a container to be run)
+- Define three services: (in docker compose a `service` represents a container to be run)
   - Define a service named `reverse-proxy-nginx`.
     - Use the provided Dockerfile `exercise3/Dockerfile` to build an nginx image with the provided nginx config file `exercise3/nginx.conf`
       - Use a `build` key in the service, which specifies the `context` and `dockerfile` to use.
       - [Relevant Docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#build)
     - Must port-forward host port 80 to container port 80
     - The container name must be `nginx`
-    - You can check that the image builds with the command: `$ cd exercise3 && docker-compose build`
+    - You can check that the image builds with the command: `$ cd exercise3 && docker compose build`
   - Define a service named `wordpress`.
     - Use the official wordpress image with tag `wordpress:5.7.2-apache`.
     - Configure the environment variables to connect to the database.